Tertangala: Controversies

-A constitutional provision in the Wollongong Undergraduate Students' Association constitution, designed to check the Media Coordinator's editorial power, provides the right of veto over the content of the paper by the President of WUSA.
-The right of editorial control versus the censorial privilege of the WUSA President has ofttimes been a source of controversy and tension on the University of Wollongong campus.
-In early 2004, then-Editor Anneliese Constable fought the then-President Michael Szafraniec for the right to publish reports critical of his administration of WUSA.
+WUSA conflicts

+The WUSA constitution includes a provision designed to check the Tert coordinator's editorial power, by allowing the president veto over any publishable content.
+This level of editorial control has caused controversy through the paper's history.

+In 2004, The Tert was blocked from reporting on the WUSA leadership of then-president Michael Szafraniec, which was referred to as the "Micktatorship" by students.
+Szafraniec "extensively vetted the newspaper's content" and removed allegations against his name, which included embezzlement, verbal abuse and non-payment of wages.

-There has always been tension between Tertangala and its auspice the Wollongong Undergraduate Students' Association, usually around issues of right to free press and free speech when reporting on WUSA actions.
-Robert Bruce Keanan Brown (aka b^{2}) (Editor 1988–1990) resigned in an open letter in Tertangala citing the "bureaucratisation" of the magazine as his main reason for leaving.
+Robert Bruce Keanan Brown, the paper's editor from 1988 to 1990, resigned in an open letter citing the "bureaucratisation" of the magazine as his main reason for leaving.
 He stated that:

 "Tertangala is the property of the Students, NOT of the SRC... it cannot be made to serve the purposes of the political junketeers that infest the SRC."

+Inappropriate content

-Tertangala has also been accused of being depraved, pornographic, obscene and offensive by residents and local media on more than one occasion.
+The Tert has been accused of being depraved, pornographic, obscene and offensive by residents and local media on more than one occasion.
 The first was following a Commem Week edition of the publication called Daily Moron in 1974.
-Locals took issue with the magazine's liberal use of the word 'fuck'.
+Locals took issue with the magazine's liberal use of the word "fuck".

-During 2009, the WUSA Queer Collective produced the Sexuality and Gender edition of Tertangala, without the consent of the Tertangala Collective.
-The edition received some student criticism relating to 'offensive' material.
+During 2009, the WUSA Queer Collective produced the "Sexuality and Gender" issue of The Tert, without the consent of the magazine staff.
+The edition received some student criticism relating to "offensive" material.
 The Queer Collective confirmed that the publication was intentionally offensive, consistent with a long tradition of subversive student journalism at UOW.

-In 2019 the magazine was accused by UOW that their most recent edition of the magazine titled "The Debauchery Edition" was incompatible with the university's "Safe and Respectful Communities" policy.
-The then Coordinator of the magazine issued a statement instead pointing the finger at the administration which had refused to introduce compulsory consent courses and to combat sexual assault off-campus.
-UOW subsequently removed their statement following condemnation from local media and the student populace.
+In 2019 the magazine was accused by UOW that their "Debauchery Edition" was incompatible with the university's Safe and Respectful Communities policy.
+The then-coordinator of the magazine issued a statement instead pointing the finger at the administration which had refused to introduce compulsory consent courses and to combat sexual assault off-campus.

-Student journalism

-Not all controversies have been created by Tertangala, and the magazine has a well-documented history of recording controversial decisions of University of Wollongong administration.
-In 1999, the magazine reported the student uproar that followed a university decision to invite conservative commentator Piers Akerman to speak at a graduation ceremony.
+Contributors

-Notable contributors
+Notable alumni

-Dr. Karl Kruszelnicki used to write for Tertangala while studying at the University of Wollongong in the 1960s, and he ran for the position of editor in 1966 but was unsuccessful.
-He wrote to congratulate Tertangala on reaching 45 years in 2007.
+Dr. Karl used to write for The Tert while studying at the University of Wollongong in the 1960s, and he ran for the position of editor in 1966 but was unsuccessful.

 Van Badham edited the magazine in 1997.
 Van is now an award-winning Australian playwright.

-Quoted in Federal Parliament

-Tertangala was quoted in federal parliament, in a speech made by former Australian Greens Member for Cunningham Michael Organ.